iambhuvi/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 This is my first project while learning python.
 It is a terminal running non-GUI based game of 3 by 3 size.

-ToTo run goto terminal and type
+To run goto terminal and type

 python tto.py